Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Introduction

-We prove that the estimator using DNNs achieves the minimax optimal convergence rate, and it is faster than the rates achieved by a certain class of existing methods when $f^*$ has singularities on smooth curves in the domain.
+This paper argues that deep learning has an advantage over other standard models in terms of the generalization error when $f^*$ has singularities on a hypersurface in the domain.
+It will be also shown that the the existence of the advantage exhibits a phase transition in the phase space consisting of the {\em shape of the singularities}, which is defined by the smoothness of the hypersurfaces and the smoothness of the target function $f^*$.
+These results are based on the analysis of the minimax optimal rate of the generalization error.

-Understanding the relative advantages of DNNs remains challenging when analyzing deep learning with the nonparametric regression problem.
-This is because it is already well-known that several existing methods can achieve the minimax optimal rate with a \textit{smoothness assumption} for the regression model \eqref{eq:reg}.
-In particular, when $f^*$ is $\beta$-times (continuously) differentiable, numerous existing methods, such as the kernel method, the Fourier series method, and Gaussian process methods, provide an estimator $\tilde{f}$, which satisfies
+Understanding the advantages of DNNs remains challenging when analyzing deep learning with the nonparametric regression problem.
+This is due to the well-known fact that some popular existing methods achieve the minimax optimal rate with a \textit{smoothness assumption} for the regression model \eqref{eq:reg}.
+Namely, when $f^*$ is $\beta$-times (continuously) differentiable, the standard knowledge in the nonparametric statistics \citep{tsybakov2003introduction,wasserman2006all} tells that a variety of existing methods, such as the kernel method, the Fourier series method, and Gaussian process methods, provide an estimator $\tilde{f}$, which satisfies

-as standard knowledge in the nonparametric statistics \cite{tsybakov2003introduction,wasserman2006all}.
-Since this convergence rate is known to be optimal in the minimax sense \cite{stone1982optimal}, it is almost impossible to present theoretical evidence for the empirical advantage of DNNs if we employ the smoothness assumption.
+Since this convergence rate is known to be optimal in the minimax sense \citep{stone1982optimal}, it is almost impossible to present theoretical evidence for the empirical advantage of DNNs if the smoothness assumption is satisfied.

-To overcome this limitation of the theoretical understanding, we consider the estimation of \textit{a piecewise smooth function}, which is a natural class of non-smooth functions.
-More specifically, the functions are singular (non-differentiable or discontinuous) on a smooth curve in their multi-dimensional domain.
+To overcome this limitation of theoretical understanding, we consider the estimation of \textit{a piecewise smooth function}, which is a natural class of non-smooth functions.
+More specifically, the functions are singular (non-differentiable or discontinuous) only on smooth hypersurfaces in their multi-dimensional domain.
 Figure \ref{fig:p-smooth} presents an example of such a function, the domain of which is divided into three pieces with piecewise smooth boundaries.
-This class of functions is sufficiently flexible to express singularity, while being broader than the usual smooth functions.
-Similar function classes are suitable for the representation of edges in images, and have been studied in areas such as image analysis and harmonic analysis \cite{korostelev2012minimax,candes2004new,candes2002recovering,kutyniok2012shearlets}.
+This class is flexible enough to express functions of singularities, while being broader than the usual spaces of smooth functions.
+As being suitable for representing edges in images, similar function classes have been studied in the areas of image analysis and harmonic analysis \citep{korostelev2012minimax,candes2004new,candes2002recovering,kutyniok2012shearlets}.